 Umbilical Cord Care:

 Pediatricians used to suggest wiping the cord with a swab of rubbing alcohol to dry it out.
 We now know that that is unnecessary and can actually dry your baby’s skin.
-The American Academy of Pediatricians (AAP) suggests leaving it alone until it falls off naturally (sometime before 8 weeks).
+The American Academy of Pediatricians (AAP) suggests leaving it alone until it falls off naturally (Usually in the first two weeks).
 You can help keep it clean and dry by only giving your baby sponge baths until it falls off, folding down baby’s diaper to avoid rubbing, and not pulling or tugging on it.

 When to call the Pediatrician